Seismic Wave Propagation Analysis

 Second check:

-F - Axial force thermal expansions, pressure Bourdon effect, weight, and seismic wave propagation effect
+F - Axial force from thermal expansion, pressure Bourdon effect, weight, and seismic waves

 E - Elastic modulus